ThemeCore/Branding/README.md

 # ThemeCore™ Artwork and Graphics

-### This repository is for all the various forms of media assets used in the ThemeCore™ project.
+### This repository is for all the various media assets used in the ThemeCore™ project.

 ---